 My inspiration has always been the figure.
 The nude figure is interesting to me because it is authentic in its vulnerability, beautiful in its uniqueness, and inherently intimate.
 There is something sacred about the artist–model partnership that I deeply respect and am privileged to partake of.

-After an initial session with a model in my home studio, I work in solitude from reference photos taken during the sitting.
+After an initial session with a model (whether online or in my home studio), I work in solitude from reference photos taken during the sitting.
 This allows me the meditative space I require to paint expressively and spontaneously.
 For me, creating a painting is an exploratory process that takes from one to six months to complete.
 I spend as much time looking at and experiencing the work-in-progress as I do in the application and movement of paint.
 Since I work in oil, the drying-time between sessions lends itself to this deliberative painting style.

-My current works explore two separate themes.
-The first is my own journey of healing from trauma.
-It encompasses self-portraits that express a variety of states of being—joy, self-actualization, betrayal, vulnerability, escape, confusion, and resolution.
-The second comprises nude portraits, where I seek to reveal the model as an individual.
-In all of my work, I hope to inspire a connection between subject and viewer, and reveal the beauty and diversity of the human form.
+I explore portraits, where I seek to reveal the model as an individual in an expressive way.
+In all of my work, I hope to inspire a connection be-tween subject and viewer, and reveal the beauty and diversity of the human form.

 Karen Espig is a contemporary figure painter from Ottawa, Canada.

 While taking a class in life-drawing as a young woman of 18, Karen discovered her fascination for the human form in art.
-From that early inspiration, the nude figure has continued as the focus of her work, which includes self-portaits.
-In late 2018, Karen experienced a significant transformation, escaping an environment that hobbled her creatively.
-At this pivotal time she chose the path of professional artist.
+From that early inspiration, the nude figure has continued as the focus of her work, which includes a self-portrait practice.

 Although she is primarily self-taught, over the years she has sought out training in oil painting, figure-drawing, and self-portraiture at the Ottawa School of Art in Ottawa, Canada; St. Lawrence College in Brockville, Canada; and Thompson Rivers University in Kamloops, Canada.
 She routinely attends open life-drawing sessions in her community.